uttara-tech/algorithms/README.md

     vii) Compile and Build the model

-### 5. Newton-Raphson ###
-**Objective:** Newton-Raphson mathematical representation using Python

-**Libraries:** SciPy, Math, Sympy, Numpy, Matplotlib

-**Overview:**

-a.
-Define a function using Math

-b.
-Calculating derivative of the function to determine critical points
-c.
-Using SciPy’s built-in Newton’s algorithm  for optimization of given function.
-d.
-The code is a representation of mathematical calculations performed in Question (1.c): https://github.com/uttara-tech/typesetting-LaTeX/blob/8fbead2715a8d54141a1f6b09b3e073e6d3bd9a7/linear_algebra/Mid_Module_Assignment.pdf

-    Repository - typesetting-LaTeX
-    Folder - linear_algebra
-    File - Mid_Module_Assignment.pdf, Question (1.c)

-### 6. Breast Cancer Prodiction ###
+### 2. Breast Cancer Prodiction ###
 **Objective:** Multi-class model in Machine Learning

 **Libraries:** Scikit-learn, Numpy, Pandas, Matplotlib, Seaborn

 **Overview:**

 a.
-Pre-processing data and standardizing all values using Scikit-learn (sklearn)
+Pre-processing data, like checking for null values and drop unwanted columns, and standardizing all values using Scikit-learn (sklearn)

 b.
 Performing PCA for dimensionality reduction.
 10 out of 30 columns are enough to explain 95% of variance.